qitab/cl-protobufs/README.md

 ```
 Deserialize a protobuf message returning the newly created structure.
 The TYPE is the symbol naming the protobuf message to deserialize.
-The BUFFER is the byte-vector containing the object to deserialize.
+The BUFFER is the byte-vector containing the data to deserialize.
 START is the index in byte-vector at which the serialized object originates.
 END is the last index in byte-vector of the serialized object.